jdwittenauer/blogit/README.md

 The app presents screens to manage a group of authors posting and commenting on a set of blogs.
 Models are contrived and very basic - the intent is just to demonstrate various patterns and concepts.

 Several views demonstrating some of Bootstrap's capabilities are also presented.
-These examples contain static markup only and are included as examples only.
+These examples contain static markup and are included as examples only.

 Some of the design patterns and technologies used include: